chingu-voyages/v36-geckos-team-08/README.md

 [Keys to a well written README](https://tinyurl.com/yk3wubft).

 And before we go there's "one more thing"!
-Once you decide what to include in your `readme` feel free to replace the text we've provided here.
+Once you decide what to include in your `readme` feel free to replace the text we've provided here.i
-:i
-:q

-i
 > Own it & Make

-:i

-:q
-:x
-:q

-:q